Abu Dhabi lifts Green Pass: Residents flock to malls as Covid-19 rules ease

 “Groups of students have also started visiting the mall’s entertainment centres which wasn’t the case before due to Covid-19 restrictions.”

-Singh noted that he was happy that shoppers can now enter freely in the mall without any restrictions.
+Singh noted that he was happy that shoppers can now enter freely the mall.

-Riyas Cherichi, manager at Mushrif Mall, said there has been a slight increase in the number of shoppers visiting the mall over the past few days.
+Riyas Cherichi, manager at Mushrif Mall, said there has been a slight increase in the number of shoppers over the past few days.

 “Of course, the removal of the Green Pass restriction is making more people visit the mall.
 We anticipate the numbers to increase as more people learn about the lifting of all Covid measures,” said Cherichi.